membranepotential/comfyui-docker/Readme.md

 mkdir -p models output custom_nodes input workflows
 ```

+3. **(Optional) Configure automatic downloads:**

+Edit config.yaml to add your desired models and custom nodes

-3. **Start ComfyUI:**
+4. **Start ComfyUI:**

 ```bash
 docker-compose up -d
 ```

-4. **Access ComfyUI:**
+5. **Access ComfyUI:**
    - Open your browser to: **http://localhost:8188**

 > **💡 Smart Initialization:** On first run, the container automatically copies ComfyUI's default models and custom nodes to your mounted directories.
-This means you'll have all the default content that ships with ComfyUI, while keeping your data persistent across container updates.
+If you've configured `config.yaml`, it will also download your specified models and clone custom nodes.
+This means you'll have all the default content plus your additions, while keeping your data persistent across container updates.

-5. **View logs (optional):**
+6. **View logs (optional):**

 ```bash
 docker-compose logs -f comfyui